Availability All Editions

 New Meisterplan systems include preconfigured calendars with public holidays for different countries.

-To add a single calendar exception, click Add Exception in the Calendar Exceptions section.
+To add a single public holiday, click Add Holiday in the Public Holidays section.
 To bulk import all public holidays of a country, click Import Public Holidays.

 Resource absences allow you to account for personal time off such as vacations or parental leave.
 You have three options: